 Organized by Giancarlo Montes Santangelo

-Our next project, sowing worlds within the incompossible, begins on Saturday, January 21 with a Welcome Reception from 7–9 pm.
-An exercise in worldbuilding, the project emulates a queer community space consisting of an exhibition and a series of programs.
-The exhibition includes artwork by Amarise Carreras, Nelson Morales, and Shan Wallace, who play with the tension between the everyday and the fantastical.
+sowing worlds within the incompossible is an exercise in worldbuilding.
+The project emulates a queer community space consisting of an exhibition and a series of programs.
+The exhibition includes artwork by Amarise Carreras, Nelson Morales, and SHAN Wallace, who play with the tension between the everyday and the fantastical.
 Alongside their artwork, the installation functions as a place to come inside and read, look, gather, dream, learn, and heal.

 Throughout February and March, queer practitioners will share their knowledge about plant medicine, somatic healing, community organizing, fabulation and play, and the history of queer community-building during a series of free events and workshops.

 sowing worlds within the incompossible is organized by photographer Giancarlo Montes Santangelo and considers the central question: how do queer people imagine and sustain life?
 The project borrows Tavia Nyong’o’s term of the “incompossible” to describe something that both can and cannot be, something between what we have and what we need, and something to investigate worlds outside of our present order.

 These themes are central to artist-organizer Giancarlo Montes Santangelo’s work as a visual artist and researcher.
 In his own practice, he builds worlds with photographic archives and investigates the various ways that colonial histories are indexed in these images and how they settle into the present.
 Queering these images and considering the ways in which we navigate their afterlives is crucial to his practice.
 For this project, he invites other artists and practitioners to join in and consider the historical and present ways that queer people imagine and build the incompossible.